GoogleCloudPlatform/mongodb-docker/3/README.md

 ### <a name="authentication-and-authorization-kubernetes"></a>Authentication and authorization

-MongoDB does not require authentication by default, but it can be configured to do so.
-For more details about the functionality described here, please see the sections in the official documentation which describe [authentication](https://docs.mongodb.org/manual/core/authentication/) and [authorization](https://docs.mongodb.org/manual/core/authorization/) in more detail.
+MongoDB does not require authentication by default, but it can be configured to do so by using `--auth` option.

-Start the Database with `--auth` flag.

 Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.
 ```yaml